Muhannad7794/vp_baseFree_tracking/README.md

   - Conversely, both models will behave similarly on extreme scenarios (very static or very fast motion).

   - The sigmoid model offers a middle ground between the two, with a smooth transition that can be beneficial in scenarios where a gradual transition between jitter reduction and responsiveness is desired.
   In this current three-model setup,
-  - The linear model can be seen as the Safe/Basic Control "Basic Mode",
+  - The linear model can be seen as the Safe/Basic Control (Basic Mode),
   - The piecewise model as the manual/specific Control (Expert Mode),
-  - And the sigmoid model as the Organic/Automated Control "Smart Mode".
+  - And the sigmoid model as the Organic/Automated Control (Smart Mode).

   Ultimately, the choice of model will depend on the specific requirements of the application, such as the desired level of smoothness, responsiveness, and the nature of the motion being captured.